menu

 Real Estate Prices & Overview

-Gregs Neighborhood South median real estate price is $670,110, which is more expensive than 34.6% of the neighborhoods in the District Of Columbia and 81.1% of the neighborhoods in the U.S.
+Gregs Neighborhood South median real estate price is $651,363, which is less expensive than 67.7% of District Of Columbia neighborhoods and 23.3% of all U.S. neighborhoods.

-The average rental price in Gregs Neighborhood South is currently $2,747, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 60.5% of the neighborhoods in the District Of Columbia.
+The average rental price in Gregs Neighborhood South is currently $2,646, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 60.7% of District Of Columbia neighborhoods.

 Gregs Neighborhood South is a densely urban neighborhood (based on population density) located in Washington, District Of Columbia.

-Gregs Neighborhood South real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and single-family homes.
+Gregs Neighborhood South real estate is primarily made up of small (studio to two bedroom) to large (four, five or more bedroom) apartment complexes/high-rise apartments and small apartment buildings.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Gregs Neighborhood South neighborhood are newer, built in 2000 or more recently.
 A number of residences were also built between 1970 and 1999.

 Notable & Unique Neighborhood Characteristics